Euan Morton: Stage career

 In regional theatre, he played the title role in The Who's Tommy at the Bay Street Theatre in Sag Harbor, New York in the year 2006.
 In 2010, he played Anatoly Sergievsky in the Signature Theatre (Arlington, Virginia) production of Chess.
 In 2011, he played the role of Launce in Two Gentlemen of Verona at Shakespeare Theatre Company.
 He appeared in the play Heart of Robin Hood, written by David Farr, which played in Winnipeg and Toronto in December 2014 through March 2015, in the role of Prince John.

 Morton won a Helen Hayes Award for his performance as Leo Frank in the musical Parade at Ford's Theatre in Washington, D.C. from September to October 2011.
 Also in 2011, he sang the role of Renfield in the 2011 studio recording of Frank Wildhorn's Dracula, the Musical, singing "Master's Song" and the reprise of that song.
 He played the role of Sherlock Holmes in Ken Ludwig's Baskerville: A Sherlock Holmes Mystery at the Old Globe Theatre in San Diego, California, in 2015.
 He assumed the role of Hedwig in the US tour of Hedwig and The Angry Inch from November 2016 to July 2017.

 He took over the role of King George in Hamilton on Broadway in July 2017 and played the role until September 2023.

-He most recently starred as Leo in the North American première of Ceilidh, an immersive Scottish musical at the M&T Bank Exchange in Baltimore, Maryland, from September 6 to October 12, 2025.
+He starred as Leo in the North American première of Ceilidh, an immersive Scottish musical at the M&T Bank Exchange in Baltimore, Maryland, from September 6 to October 12, 2025.